Banuvathyrr/Insights-to-the-Marketing-team-in-Food-Beverage-industry-/README.md

-<h1 align="center">Insights to the Marketing team in Food and Beverage industry</h1>
+<h1 align="center">Data-Driven Insights into Consumer Behavior and Brand Perception in the Beverage Industry</h1>

 ### Introduction